Get notified of page updates

 In 2019, the American Society of Clinical Oncology (ASCO) published updated guidelines on endocrine treatment (hormonal therapy) for women with breast cancer.
 The guidelines recommended:

-• Women with node-positive breast cancer receive extended therapy, including an aromatase inhibitor, for up to a total of 10 years of endocrine treatment.
+• Women with node-positive breast cancer should receive extended therapy, including an aromatase inhibitor, for up to a total of 10 years of endocrine treatment.

 Updated: 01/02/2022